hsghori/CS-Notes/README.md

 # JHU CS Notes

-These are notes I've written for courses in the JHU CS Department as a student / TA.
+These are notes I've written for CS courses and general software development stuff.

-Certain formatting constructs like tabels, latex math, and images were written using pandoc's enhanved markdown and do not render as intended in Github.
+Some formatting constructs like tabels, latex math, and images were written using pandoc's enhanved markdown and may not be rendered as intended in Github.
 You can get a properly formatted PDF of any of these notes by cloning this repo and using pandoc to convert the markdown files to PDFs.

 Usage:
 ```Bash